AaltoSciComp/scicomp-docs/triton/tut/applications.rst

 We aim to install a good base of software for our users - but it's not possible to keep up with all requests.
 If you need something, submit a request to our :ref:`issue tracker <issuetracker>`, but be aware that despite best efforts, we can't do everything.
-See the :doc:`main applications info page <../apps/index>`.
+See the main :doc:`Applications <../apps/index>` page for more information.